gabrielbribeiroo/gabrielbribeiroo/README.md

 ⚡About me:

-- 🔭 Computer Science Undergraduate at UFPB
+- 🔭 Computer Science Undergraduate at Federal University of Paraíba (UFPB)
 - 🌱 Interests:
-  - Web Development
+  - Web Development (front-end and back-end)
   - Artifical Intelligence
   - Data Science
   - Software Engineering
   - Startups
+- 🔍 Exploring new technologies and programming languages
+- 🚀 Improving personal projects in the area of ​​technology and entrepreneurship
 - 📩 Contact: gabrielbroliveira@gmail.com